jrf25906/perspective-app/ios/README.md

    pod install
    ```

+4. Update `API_BASE_URL` in `Perspective/Info.plist` to point to your backend server.

-4. Open the workspace in Xcode:
+5. Open the workspace in Xcode:
    ```bash
    open Perspective.xcworkspace
    ```

-5. Build and run the project
+6. Build and run the project

 ## Project Structure